python/cpython/Doc/reference/executionmodel.rst

 Lazy evaluation
 ---------------

-The values of type aliases created through the :keyword:`type` statement and the bounds and constraints of type variables created through the :ref:`type parameter syntax <type-params>` are *lazily evaluated*.
-This means that they are not evaluated when the type alias or type variable is created, but only when evaluation is necessary to resolve an attribute access.
+The values of type aliases created through the :keyword:`type` statement are *lazily evaluated*.
+The same applies to the bounds and constraints of type variables created through the :ref:`type parameter syntax <type-params>`.
+This means that they are not evaluated when the type alias or type variable is created.
+Instead, they are only evaluated when doing so is necessary to resolve an attribute access.

 Example: